 These are the reasons why I felt Wilfrid Laurier University would be a right place to pursue my doctoral studies.

-My broad research interest is in application of the principles of evolutionary psychology to consumer behavior
+My broad research interest is in application of the principles of evolutionary psychology to consumer behaviour

-Specifically, I am interested in understanding how ultimate evolutionary motives drive status seeking behaviors, and how product preferences and choices are shaped by evolutionary motivations.
+Specifically, I am interested in understanding how ultimate evolutionary motives drive status seeking behaviours, and how product preferences and choices are shaped by evolutionary motivations.

-Using dominance-prestige account of rank attainment in evolutionary psychology, my research is focussed on how different routes to achieve status differentially affect consumer behavior.
+Using dominance-prestige account of rank attainment in evolutionary psychology, my research is focussed on how different routes to achieve status differentially affect consumer behaviour.

 I am also interested in understanding the effect of psychological stress on processing of advertisement messages.